Eurocities Annual Conference 2025 Braga cover image

 Porto is a forward-looking city, proud of its tradition, while committing to a sustainable future.

-Join us to explore first-hand how Porto seamlessly blends tradition with forward-thinking development.
+Join us to explore first-hand how Porto seamlessly blends tradition with innovation.

 • Guimaraes